 Can we donate the leftovers from our staff party?

-Thats a generous offer, but it depends.
-Community Connections adheres to strict compliance with Food Safe regulations provided by our regional health authorities, Interior Health.
-Food is this donated must meet the following requirements:
+That’s a generous offer, but it depends.
+Community Connections adheres to strict compliance with Food Safe regulations provided by our regional health authority.
+Food that is donated must meet the following requirements:

 - Food has only been prepared and handled by cooks with Food Safe training.

 - Food must have been prepared in a commercial-grade, approved kitchen.

 - Food has not been presented to the public, such as at a buffet where guests can serve themselves.

 - Food has been properly stored (i.e. proper temperatures, containers, time)

 How can you help?

 Everyone can do their part to eliminate food waste.
 In fact, over 40% of food waste occurs in the household.
 Educate yourself and those around you on food waste reduction skills, best before dates vs. expiration dates, meal plans, composting, food storage, and efficiency grocery shopping.